himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 ## Configuring Pass

 After installing pass, there are few steps to configure it.
 First, we need to create a gpg key if one doesn't already exist.
-Then, we need to initialize a password store using that key.
+Then, we need to initialize a password-store using that key.

 **Note:** *I went a little heavy with the animation images in the remainder of the post.
 Sorry.
 I hope they are more useful than annoying.
 Being a visual learner, at the very